 However, the sociological underpinnings of the series shouldn't detract completely from Rubert's superb and inventive illustrative style.
 The figures are cast in odd proportions and dark, opaque colors.
 This aesthetic lends the art work an uncertain quality that is fitting with the theme the series is focuses around.

-3,670 clicks in 57 w
+Research: 4,020 clicks in 211 w

 Interest: 2.8 minutes

 Concept: Gino Rubert

 Comparison Set: 39 similar articles, including: mother monster portraits, risque overlapping renderings, and psychedelic animal paintings.